Skip to main content Skip to navigation

 Discussion Board: You should check the “Announcements from Instructor” section of the Discussion Board when you log in to this course, since I will be using that space for general class announcements.
 Also, if you have a question that you think others in the class might also have, please use the “Questions for Instructor” section of the Discussion Board so that I can write a response for everyone.
 As mentioned above, I’ll have office hours in Zoom on Tuesdays and Wednesdays.

-Student Hours/Office Hours are Tuesdays and Wednesdays 12-1:15; see the Zoom links below.
+Student Hours/Office Hours are Tuesdays and Wednesdays 12-1:00; see the Zoom links in the sidebar.

-I’m also available to talk via email, Zoom, phone, or text at other times, or DM me on Twitter.
+I’m also available to talk via email, Zoom, phone, or text at other times.
 Email me to set up a time or start a Zoom room and invite me.

 Email: campbelld@wsu.edu